Table of Contents

 While wheel alignment can help save your life, it can save your wallet too.
 When your wheels are not properly aligned, you will use up more fuel every time you drive.
 Your life is definitely more important, but it doesn’t hurt to help out your wallet as well.

 Red Flag Signs that You Need to Check Your Wheel Alignment

 Keeping your tires rotated is a good way to make sure they are aligned.
 When you get your wheels professionally rotated, your mechanic will obviously make sure they are aligned.
 While some say you should rotate your tires every 5,000 miles, there are some surefire signs you might need to do so sooner.

 The bane of every driver’s existence—potholes.
 One minute you’re driving along the road, and everything is perfectly fine and the next thing you know you hear that awful *DA-KLUNK* that means you just ran over a massive pothole in the road.
 You pull over hoping for the best but preparing for the worst, only to find out that the worst has happened, and a pothole has claimed your tire.
 This is bound to happen to you often if your wheels are not aligned.
 Be safe and check the alignment if your tires whenever you drive over a nasty pothole just to make sure everything stayed put.

-Sometimes when we take a turn too sharply we may clip the side of the curb with our wheels.
-It happens to us all.
-But what doesn’t have to happen to us all is the major damage that can happen to your car if you hit a curb when your wheels are unaligned.
+Sometimes when you take a turn too sharply, you may clip the side of the curb with your wheels.
+This can happen to anyone.
+But sometimes your car can sustain major damage if you hit a curb when your wheels are unaligned.
 If you have wheels with an overly positive camber you might even catch curbs more easily as you drive past them, no thanks!
 Save yourself the hassle and get your wheels aligned regularly, also give them a check when you happen to bump a curb.

 - Driving Quickly Over Speed Bumps